beccadax/swift-evolution/proposals/0000-throwing-properties.md

 parameter.
 The call it is passed to must be marked with the `try` keyword.

-To avoid unpredictable interactions between `inout` and throwing accessors, Swift will guarantee the getter is invoked once before the call and the setter once after the call.
+To the call with the `inout` parameter, a throwing property or subscript is indistinguishable from a non-throwing one.
+To avoid unpredictable interactions between `inout` and throwing accessors, Swift will guarantee the getter is invoked once before the call and the setter zero or one times after the call.
 The compiler will not apply optimizations which might cause errors to be thrown in the middle of the function.